Emotional education picture book helps children cope with sadness

 Ms. Elsa Hung, YWCA registered social worker and play therapist, took Crying Leaf as an example to illustrate how one can use picture books as a tool to teach young kids emotion management.
 For example, questions help children project their own experience onto the protagonist and understand others’ feeling.
 Comparing oneself with the characters also give insights on how to cope with sadness.

 Crying Leaf is now available at major bookstores and the coming Hong Kong Book Fair.
-You may enjoy discount for the new book and Angry Croissant, the first volume of the Emotional Education series, by making orders here on or before Jul 31.
+You may enjoy discount for the new book and Angry Croissant, the first volume of the Emotional Education series, by making orders here.
 Make an order now!